 Quality Migrant Admission Scheme – as the name speaks for itself, is to grant admissions to adequate foreigners who intend to settle in Hong Kong for certain purposes.
 To put it straightforwardly, this scheme is introduced to attract proficient professionals that are uppermost in terms of certain merits.
 All that to source from other countries the supply of expertise that yet to be available within Hong Kong

 Because Quality Migrant Admission Scheme is based wholly on quota, candidates would be shortlisted to a preset, finite number (which is normally limited to 1000 each year).
-What makes it a subject of controversy is due to the presumably high degree of bias in the selection process.
+What makes it a subject of controversy is the presumably high degree of bias in the selection process.

 On the whole, though the applicant, without a doubt, is appraised on the basis of his/her qualifications, what appears to be the outcome is at the complete discretion of the assessors.
 In this same manner, the candidate who applies for the scheme would not be offered a satisfactory account for whatever is the end result.

 If you believe this scheme is the best-fitted, then you’d better get to grips with how the selection exercise plays out.

 First off, you need to meet a set of several criteria which are referred to as “prerequisites”.
 Let’s, for now, assume that you pass this phase, you would then need to choose between General Points Test and Achievement-based points test.
-Both of these 2 selection exercises are different in that they are scored on different benchmark: one is based on the candidate’s several general factors such as age, academic and professional qualifications, and so forth, whereas one is based on his/her achievements.
+Both of these 2 selection exercises are different in that they are scored on different benchmarks: one is based on the candidate’s several general factors such as age, academic and professional qualifications, and so forth, whereas one is based on his/her achievements.
 It is of utmost importance to study which test would suit you.
 And because the element of uncertainty is embedded in the overall process, there would be no way of knowing for sure that you could secure an allotment of quota, even if in self-analysis, you are a superior candidate.

 People who intend to apply should also be well-noted that this scheme is only meant for citizens of jurisdictions other than Afghanistan, Cuba, Laos, Korea, Nepal, and Vietnam.